tc39/notes/meetings/2018-01/jan-23.md

 JHD: if we say that consistency with match() is most important, so coerce into regexp, with no global flag, then you get an iterator which can only fire once

-MS: implicitly adding the global flag seems like a reasonable way to handle this
+MLS: implicitly adding the global flag seems like a reasonable way to handle this

 JHD: if we agree to coerce to regexp and add global flag, then I *am* comfortable asking for stage-3 now, since the rest of the spec text has been reviewed.